-During the quarter ended March 31, 2013, the Company issued 157,621 shares of common stock upon the exercise of 434,500 outstanding warrants to purchase such common stock in private offerings exempt from the registration requirements pursuant to Section 4(2) of the Securities Act.
+During the nine months ended September 30, 2013, the Company issued 216,351 shares of common stock upon the exercise of 634,500 outstanding warrants, respectively, to purchase such common stock in private offerings exempt from the registration requirements pursuant to Section 4(2) of the Securities Act.
+There were no shares issued during the three months ended September 30, 2013.
 Common stock issued upon the cash exercise of warrants were exercised at a strike price of \$20.50.
 The warrants had been received by the holders in connection with the Company's initial public offering that closed on July 6, 2011.